ardislu/alu.pm/frontend/README.md

 # alu&#46;pm/frontend

-This is the frontend for my short link service [alu.pm](https://alu.pm), which has access control powered by NFTs on the Ethereum blockchain!
+This is the frontend for [alu.pm](https://alu.pm), which is a short link service with access control powered by NFTs on the Ethereum blockchain!

 ## 404.html as a router

-GitHub Pages automatically redirects any `HTTP 404 Not Found` to `404.html` if it exists.
+Cloudflare Pages automatically redirects any `HTTP 404 Not Found` to `404.html` if it exists.
 I'm using `404.html` as a router for short links.
-Here's how to replicate GitHub Pages' treatment of `404.html` on a local development server:
+Here's how to replicate Cloudflare Pages' treatment of `404.html` on a local development server:

 1. Install Node.js (this is ONLY used for the web server; the website itself does not use Node.js)